 1] Public Clouds

-These are the clouds that are open for use by the general public and they exist beyond the firewall of an organization, fully hosted and managed by vendors like Google, Amazon, Microsoft, etc. They strictly follow the “Pay as you go” model which helps startups to start small and go big without investing much in the IT infrastructure.
+These are the clouds open for use by the general public and exist beyond an organization’s firewall, fully hosted and managed by vendors like Google, Amazon, Microsoft, etc. They strictly follow the “Pay as you go” model, which helps startups to start small and go big without investing much in the IT infrastructure.

 Here a user does not have control over the management of the resources.
-Everything is managed by the third party and it’s their responsibility to apply software updates, security patches, etc.
+The third-party manages everything and is responsible for applying software updates, security patches, etc.

-Though they are quite effective and eases an organization’s effort since everything is already there, it does face some criticism, esp on security-related issues.
+Though they are pretty effective and ease an organization’s effort since everything is already there, they face criticism, especially on security-related issues.

 2] Private Clouds

 These are the types of clouds that exist within the boundaries (firewall) of an organization.
-It is totally managed by an enterprise and has all the features of Public Clouds with a major difference that it has to take care of the underlying IT infrastructure.
-They are more secure as they are internal to an organization and they shuffle resources according to their business needs.
+It is managed by an enterprise and has all the features of Public Clouds with a significant difference in that it has to take care of the underlying IT infrastructure.
+They are more secure as they are internal to an organization and shuffle resources according to their business needs.

 3] Hybrid Clouds

-They consist of external and internal providers, viz a mix of public and private clouds.
-Secure & critical apps are managed by an organization and the not-so-critical & secure apps by the third-party vendor.
-They have a unique identity, bound by standard technology, thus enabling data and application portability.
+They consist of external and internal providers and a mix of public and private clouds.
+Secure & critical apps are managed by an organization, and the not-so-critical & secure apps by the third-party vendor.
+They have a unique identity bound by standard technology, thus enabling data and application portability.
 They are used in situations like Cloud Bursting.

-In most countries, we are going to see a lot of investment in the Hybrid Clouds in the next decade, for the simple reason, that lot of companies are skeptical about the Cloud’s Security and they prefer that the critical data be managed by themselves and the non-critical data by the external provider.
+In most countries, we are going to see a lot of investment in Hybrid Clouds in the next decade for the simple reason that lot of companies are skeptical about the Cloud’s Security, and they prefer that the critical data be managed by themselves and the non-critical data by the external provider.